 97WJ.
 Representation of parties

-An employer or an employee may be represented by his or her bargaining agent in connection with a dispute, including in proceedings before an arbitrator under EEA dispute provisions.
+An employer or an employee may be represented by a bargaining agent in connection with a dispute, including in proceedings before an arbitrator under EEA dispute provisions.

 [Section 97WJ inserted: No. 20 of 2002 s.
-4.]
+4; amended: No. 30 of 2021 s.
+77(13).]

 97WK.
 Alleged delay in dispute resolution, referral of to relevant industrial authority etc.